liammagee/discord-openai-chatbot/README.md

 6. On the Discord server, add the bot account create a Discord channel, e.g. `gpt-3`.
 7. On the terminal, set the `DISCORD_BOTOKEN` environment variable:

+    # add the following to your .envrc file
     export DISCORD_BOTOKEN=<insert_bot_token>

 9. [Optional but advisable] Create and activate a virtual environment.